 In rare instances, and for a variety of reasons, the information on PSIX and O/O records can conflict.
 Despite an OCMI’s vigorous MISLE case review process, errors may occur.
 If an O/O identifies a potential error in PSIX, or if PSIX is not showing the latest information, they are encouraged to contact the issuing OCMI for resolution.

-To learn how to access a vessel’s PSIX data, and for additional information regarding PSIX, please visit the official USCG PSIX page at: https://cgmix.uscg.mil/PSIX/PSIXSearch.aspx
+To learn how to access a vessel’s PSIX data, and for additional information regarding PSIX, please visit the U.S. Coast Guard’s official PSIX page at https://cgmix.uscg.mil/PSIX/Default.aspx.